-To use OSR Duties Lodgments, you must first be registered for Online Duties.
+To use Duties Lodgments, you must first be registered for Online Duties.
 Only licensed WA settlement agents and lawyers are eligible to register.

 - If you are not a registered settlement agent or lawyer, use the Duties Online Services Portal.

 - If your transaction is approved for self-assessment, use Online Duties to lodge it otherwise it will be assessed in date order of receipt.

 See the duties information requirements for information about what supporting information you may need to submit.
 If you don't submit all the required information, we'll issue a requisition notice.
 Respond to requisitions by clicking ‘Add additional information’ in the bundle summary screen and select ‘respond to requisition’.
 This will enable you to provide comments and upload supporting documents.

 Duty is payable by the due date on the individual assessment notice issued and must be paid prior to settlement.

 - Pay by BPay, BPoint, cash or cheque.
 Some payments made by credit card or BPay may take up to 3 business days to process which will affect when the certificate of duty is available.
 Transactions will be endorsed up to one business day after the payment has cleared.